singhsanket143/Ds-Algo-Notes/BST.md

 Space Complexity - O(n)

-**Q- Build BST from unsorted array**
+**Q6- Build BST from unsorted array**
-Keep on adding elements by traversing the tree
+Keep on adding elements by traversing the tree.

-**Q- Given a BST, Given the root and another pointer to another node, What is the next element in the inorder traversal after this pointer's node?**
+**Q7- Given a BST, Given the root and another pointer to another node, What is the next element in the inorder traversal after this pointer's node?**

 - Case 1: What if there is a right subtree of the given node? -> Get the leftmost of the right subtree of the given node
 - Case 2: What if there is no right subtree?

-**Q- Given a sorted array, construct a possible bst from that (unique bst) (try to make a balanced bst)**
+**Q8- Given a sorted array, construct a possible bst from that (unique bst) (try to make a balanced bst)**

 ```java
 private Node construct(int[] in, int lo, int hi) {